 How About You?

 Readers, will you share your thoughts about how to mindfully declutter and let things go?
-I always love hearing your ideas, personal experiences—and dating tips.
+I always love hearing your ideas and comments.

 P.S.
 Grateful thanks to Tomi Knuutila for the use of the collection image above and Rebecca Siegel for the use of her wonderful goat image.